-Coı urse: Concrete Tester Course Section: Date: PURPOSE : The main emphasis at Lake Land College is teaching.
-In this regard, each instructor must be continuously informed of the quality of his/her teaching and the respects in which that teaching can be improved.
-As a student, you are in a position to judge the quality of teaching from direct experience, and in order to help maintain the quality of instruction at Lake Land, you are asked to complete this evaluation.
-DIR ECTIONS: DO NOT SIGN YOUR NAME.
-Your frankness and hor nesty are appr eciate ed.
-Firs t, please record your general impressions and/or comments on the following : Соι ırse Inst ructor inst ructor and cours item, circle the number from the scale which seem e that you are evaluating.
-You are strongly encour ng on the back of this form; please refer to each ite aged to r nake any c comm ents that WEAI 〈 SUPI ERIOR OB.
-JECTIVES AND APPROPRIATENESS OF THE COURSE: 1.
+For each remaining item, circle the number from the scale which seems most appropriate to you for the instructor and course that you are evaluating.
+You are strongly encouraged to make any comments that will clarify particular rating on the back of this form; please refer to each item you are discussing by its number.

+WEA K SUPE RIOR 0 B OBJECTIVES AND APPROPRIATENESS OF THE COURSE: 1.
 Clarity of Objectives The objectives of the course were clearly identified.
 Objectives were adequately covered.
 1 2 3 4 5 2.
 Selection content Content was relevant and met the level of the class.
-1 2 3 4 5 ORGANIZATION AND CONTENT OF LESSONS: 3.
+1 2 3 4 5 OR ORGANIZATION AND CONTENT OF LESSONS: 3.
 Teacher preparation Instructor was organized and knowledgeable in subject matter and prepared for each class.
 1 2 3 4 5 4.
 Organization of classes Classroom activities were well organized and clearly related to each other.
 1 2 3 4 5 5.
 Selection of materials Instructional materials and resources used specific, current, and clearly related to the objectives of the course.
 1 2 3 4 5 6.
 Clarity of presentation Content of lessons was presented so that it was understandable to the students.
 1 2 3 4 5 7.
 Clarity of presentation Different point of view and/or methods with specific illustrations were used when appropriate.
 1 2 3 4 5